sidorof/flask-restful-dbbase/docsrc/source/model-resource.rst

 Date-Related Variables
 ^^^^^^^^^^^^^^^^^^^^^^
-If your database does support automatic conversion of dates in string form, such as SQLite3, you can ask the ModelResource to do this:
+If your database does not support automatic conversion of dates in string form, such as SQLite3, you can ask the ModelResource to do this:

-* use_date_conversions = True
+    `use_date_conversions = True`

 This variable defaults to False to avoid unnecessary processing, but it is helpful in the right situation.